-Old Man of Coniston Circuit
+The Old Man of Coniston Walk

-From the car park,walk down to the street below (Old Furness Road) and turn left.
+To start the Old Man of Coniston walk,walk down to the street below the car park (Old Furness Road) and turn left.
 At the end of the street turn right and walk down a hill.
 Take your first left and you will see the Sun Hotel.
 Pass on the left of the hotel and you will head up a track through some other buildings.

 You will pass over a small stream and walk through some woods along a broad track.
 Along the way you'll pass a gate and then come to a bridge over Church Beck.
 Don't take the bridge but continue uphill on the left of the stream.

 Keep going uphill, ignoring paths that join from the left.
-As you climb you will trend over to your right.
+As you climb you will drift over to your right.
 You may notice that you see some old mining entrances, definitely do not enter any old mines!

-At roughly 3.2km from the start you will come to Low Water, a tarn (mountain lake) with some wonderful photo opportunities.
+At roughly 3.2 km from the start you will come to Low Water, a tarn (mountain lake) with some wonderful photo opportunities.
 Go to the left of Low Water and head uphill, passing stone buildings and large old cables from a cable car system that used to be used to carry slate down the valley.